chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ```
 This ``git`` parameter is based off of the value that we set for the ``AWS OpsWork App`` Application Source Repository URL value earlier, i.e. ``https://github.com/bartTC/dpaste.git``.

 Next, within the ``application`` resource, we are defining additional parameters.
-Here is where we customize based on our requirements.
-For this guide, we are using the latest python 2 and configuring a virtualenv for our environment based off of the application name.
+If you were writing a wrapper around the ``application_python`` cookbook, this is one place you would customize based on your requirements.
+For this guide, we are using the latest python 2 and configuring a virtualenv for our environment based off of the application name, ``dpaste``.

 ```
   python '2'